Bodycam video shows Phoenix police punching and tasing a deaf man on the ground | KRDO

 CNN has reached out to the Phoenix Law Enforcement Association for comment.
 In a statement to KNXV, the police union urged the public to not jump to conclusions.

-“We stand behind our officers and would caution the community on making judgments about the incident until all evidence is reviewed rather than a snippet of body cam footage,” the union said.
+“While some in the media are making this incident about race and discrimination, it is really about 2 police officers in full Phoenix Police uniform driving fully marked police cars coming under immediate attack by someone who was alleged to have committed a crime.
+Our officers have the right to defend themselves against attack by utilizing reasonable and necessary force based on the circumstances presented at the time,” the statement said.
+“We stand behind our officers and would caution the community on making judgments about the incident until all evidence is reviewed rather than a snippet of body cam footage.”

 McAlpin’s initial pretrial conference is scheduled for November 13, and his trial is set for late February.